gilnobrega/farmr/README.md

 #### Swar's Chia Plot Manager Integration (experimental)
 If you are running Swar's Plot Manager >v0.1.0 then you can set ``"Swar's Chia Plot Manager Path"`` to the path where it's installed.
 Notice that if you run it in a python venv then you must launch chiabot in this venv.
-Current jobs will be dislpayed at the bottom of ``!chia full`` and ``!chia workers``
+Current jobs will be displayed at the bottom of ``!chia full`` and ``!chia workers``

 ### Upgrading
 To upgrade, repeat [Installation](#installation) instructions again with the [latest release](https://github.com/joaquimguimaraes/chiabot/releases/latest).